buehler/dotnet-operator-sdk/docs/getting-started.md

 dotnet kubeops --version # You might need to be in a directory with the tool-manifest
 ```

+> **Note:** You can also install the CLI globally (`dotnet tool install -g KubeOps.Cli`), but local installation is generally preferred for better project dependency management.

 ## 2. Install KubeOps Templates

 KubeOps provides project templates to quickly scaffold a new operator.
 Install them using: